FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_07.md

 #### Increase / decrease conditions

-In the automatic time incremental adjustment function uses the following variables to determine the increment / decrement conditions:
+When the automatic time incremental adjustment function determines to increase/decrease time increment, the following variables are used:

 - N_max : Maximum number of Newton iterations of previous substep.
 - N_sum : Total number of Newton iterations in the previous substep(Same as `N_max`, when there is no repeated contact).